 The Id Understood as Schopenhauer’s Will

 The Will/Id in Schopenhauer/Freud (respectively) represent what could be called a “sense of life.”
 They think of it as pre-personal and connected to the social.
-The sexual impulse, for Freud, was fundamental to the Id, which was, in turn, both fundamental to the personality of the human being, and representative of the individual’s connection with the mass consciousness.
+The sexual impulse, for Freud, was fundamental to the Id.
+This was, in turn, fundamental to the personality of the human being.
+It was also representative of the individual’s connection with the mass consciousness.

 The Will/Id in Kantian Terms

 Freud’s idea of the Id was perhaps (or perhaps not) coincidentally similar to Schopenhauer’s will.
 Like the will, this idea builds on Kant’s work on epistemology.
 In Kant’s Critique of Pure Reason, he discusses knowledge as relying on so-called “apriori” (prior to experience) understanding.
 This is related to the experience of space (objective apriori) and time (subjective apriori).
 What made Kant’s idea so provocative was his introduction of the pre-consciousness.
 Descartes, before him, had talked about consciousness as a thing in itself, separate from other objects in reality, but he did not address the mechanism of knowledge acquisition itself.

 In order to explain how sensory input becomes knowledge, Kant had to model a full-fledged pre-consciousness to assemble the manifold into perceived objects of being.
 Kant’s pre-consciousness seems to roughly correspond to Freud’s ego.
 According to Freud and Schopenhauer, the Id is the actual only real thing in itself.
 It is by the Id, through the ego, that we ascribe beingness to objects of reality.
 This process takes place in the ego, which concretizes what Kant would call the manifold of experience.